mccombspj/kurumastories/content/toyota/carina/CG-RI-Toyota-Carina-1600ST-1971.md

-In conclusion, the Carina was the first Toyota car I have driven that captivated me more for its driving performance than for its high-quality appearance.
+In conclusion, the Carina was the first Toyota car I have driven that was more captivating for its driving performance than for its high-quality appearance.